-A Vermont resident who is a veteran of the armed forces of the United States and who is 60% disabled due to a service connected disability, may receive a free permanent fishing or combination license, if qualified, upon presentation of a letter from the Veterans Administration specifically indicating your service connected disability rating.
+A Vermont resident who is a veteran of the armed forces of the United States, and who is 60% or more disabled due to a service connected disability, may receive a free permanent fishing or combination license, if qualified, upon presentation of a letter from the Veterans Administration specifically indicating the service connected disability rating.

 Permanent licenses do not include duck stamps or entries into the moose and antlerless lotteries or permits.